32bitwave/32bitcoffee/_posts/2025-02-1-title-five-timer.md

 ---
 ![Alt text 2](https://32bitwave.github.io/32bitcoffee/images/Breadboard555.JPG)

-A 555 timer put in an astable mode creates a SQUARE wave for applications like audio, pulsing, or clock signals.
+A 555 timer in an astable mode creates a SQUARE wave for audio, pulsing, or clock signals.

 How it works:
-* A capacitor charges through resistors you choose
+* A capacitor charges through resistors you choose.
-* Then the discharge pin on the 555 timer becomes active
+* Then the discharge pin on the 555 timer becomes active.
-* The capacitor discharges through the discharge pin
+* The capacitor discharges through the discharge pin.

 Bill of materials:
 * 1 X Breadboard